onap/vnfrqts-requirements/docs/Chapter8/VES_Registraion_3_2.rst

 +++++++

 The ``units`` qualifier may be applied to values provided in VES Common Event Format extensible field structures.
-The ‘units’ qualifier communicates the units (e.g., megabytes, seconds, Hz) that the value is expressed in.
-Note: the ‘units’ should not contain any space characters (e.g., use ‘numberOfPorts’ or ‘number\_of\_ports’ but not ‘number of ports’).
+The 'units' qualifier communicates the units (e.g., megabytes, seconds, Hz) that the value is expressed in.
+Note: the 'units' should not contain any space characters (e.g., use 'numberOfPorts' or 'number\_of\_ports' but not 'number of ports').

 Example: